qinglian1105/c_sharp_winform_v1/README.md

 # **c_sharp_winform_v1**

-## **Creating an Windows Forms App for backend platform with C#**
+## **Creating an Windows Forms App for investment statistics platform with C#**

 ### **Ⅰ. Purpose**

- There are still many companies in Taiwan using C# windows forms to develop information systems or applications, especially ERP related applications.
-The content of this project is a demo to build a backend platform mainly with C# Windows Forms App (.NET Framework) for the investment statistics of top ETFs in Taiwan.<br><br>
+ Although web technology is becoming more and more advanced, there are still many companies in Taiwan using C# windows forms to develop or maintain their information management systems, especially ERP related applications.
+The content of this project is a demo to build a backend platform for the investment statistics of top ETFs in Taiwan mainly with C# Windows Forms App (.NET Framework) <br><br>

 ### **Ⅱ. Tools**